YourRatzon/Algorithmic_Problems/README.md

 # Algorithmic_Problems
-A collection of solved algorithmic problems from various sites, books and competitions
+A collection of solved algorithmic problems from various sites, books and competitions!
+:)